frrenni/frrenni/README.md

 - :mag: I’m looking for job too
 - 📫 How to reach me?
 You can send an email to fransiskarenni98@gmail.com
 - 🌱 I’m currently learning how to be a Frontend Developer
-- ⚡ Fun fact: I like listening to music while working :notes:, I like BTS :purple_heart:, and I like youuuuu too :ok_woman::heart:, and also I am a libra :satisfied::libra:
+- ⚡ Fun fact: I like to listening music while working :notes:, I like BTS :purple_heart:, and I like youuuuu too :satisfied::heart:
 <!--
 **frrenni/frrenni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.